 After each concept is presented, (about every 2 - 3 minutes) the student is challenged by a case, problem or question to demonstrate mastery of that concept.
 The student is told whether his/her answer is correct and the correct answer is explained in some detail.
 At the end of each module, the student is given his/her score for that module.
 Scores are instantly reported to the teacher and entered in the Teacher Grade Book.
 Scores are also available to students on their home page.

 It generally takes students from 20 to 40 minutes to complete a module, depending upon reading speed.
-This means that the complete curriculum of 36 modules plus the simulation can be completed in 12 to 24 hours.
+This means that the complete curriculum of 36 modules can be completed in 12 to 24 hours.
 Teachers can choose the modules they want to cover for each class and the order in which they want students to cover those modules.
 This selection and reordering is done at the time a class is set up in the online teacher administration site.

 *These items can be downloaded free of charge.